 - We do not/will never work with big suppliers who mass produce in big batches – we only work with carefully vetted small suppliers and believe in building strong personal relationships with them.
 We have come up with a questionnaire/code of conduct focusing on different areas – sustainability goals and vision, working conditions, ethical and social impact, environmental impact and etc. It helps us to get to know them better, where they are currently and where they are heading.
 We will disclose our suppliers and publish the most important information from our supplier's responses to this questionnaire/code of conduct here: our partners

 - We avoid plastics usage in our product packaging – each and every Kalilo product is neatly packed in a cotton dust bag.
-We will slowly phase out existing cotton dustbags and introduce dustbags made from GOTS certified fairtrade 100% organic cotton.
+We use dustbags made from GOTS certified fairtrade 100% organic cotton.
+Check Design, packing and trims for details.

 - The shipping cardboard box we use is recyclable and made from FSC certified and responsibly sourced material.
 The adhesive tape used (in case needed) for outer packaging is made from 100% recycled plastic.
 Hang label thread is OEKO-TEX 100 certified 100% cotton.

 - We do not/will never use low quality fibers – we want our products to last long and to be re-used as much as possible whether given away or sold second hand, keep the circularity of our apparels and accessories going.
-We fully understand that classic designs made from the highest quality fibers have a good chance of having decent second hand value.
+We fully understand that classic designs made from the highest quality fibers have a good chance of having a second or third or fourth life.